chef/automate/components/automate-chef-io/content/docs/data-collection.md

 When this attribute is specified, the supplied string will be sent as the ``Host`` header on all requests.
 This may be required for some third-party Elasticsearch offerings. -->

-## Configure your Chef Client to Send Data to Chef Automate without Chef Server
+## Configure your Chef Infra Client to Send Data to Chef Automate without Chef Infra Server

-If you do not use a Chef Server in your environment (if you only use `chef-solo`, for example), you can configure your Chef clients to send their run data to Chef Automate directly by performing the following:
+If you do not use a Chef Infra Server in your environment (if you only use `chef-solo`, for example), you can configure your Chef Infra Clients to send their run data to Chef Automate directly by performing the following:

 1. Add Chef Automate SSL certificate to `trusted_certs` directory.

-2. Configure Chef Client to use the Data Collector endpoint and API token in Chef Automate.
+2. Configure Chef Infra Client to use the Data Collector endpoint and API token in Chef Automate.

 ### Add Chef Automate certificate to `trusted_certs` directory